 Our bodies were not made to sit down behind a desk in the office from 9am-5pm, go home and sit down for dinner for another hour, and then sit on the couch and watch TV.
 This sedentary lifestyle has caused our muscles to slowly deteriorate and shorten, weaken our movement, and cause short and long-term damage.

-The 30 minute exercise you may do every day (let’s face it, every second day) won’t undo the stiffness caused by 8hrs of sitting.
-If you’re sitting on an ergonomically unfriendly chair, doing repetitive motions, with your body in a static position, without movement breaks spread throughout the day, your body will still weaken over time despite your morning jogs.
+The 30-minute exercise you may do every day (let’s face it, every second day) won’t undo the stiffness caused by 8hrs of sitting.
+If you’re sitting on an ergonomically unfriendly chair, doing repetitive motions, with your body in a static position, without movement breaks spread throughout the day, your body and spine will still weaken over time despite your morning jogs.

 Most employers care for your office space setup about as much as you care for working through lunch.
 Your best setup has to be specific to you, so it’s really up to you to make them aware of the productivity benefits of your comfort.
 There are some small changes you could make, that cost almost nothing, and they will make a big impact.
 Check out our handout for tips on setting up your space so it’s just right for you.